If necessary, refresh your internet browser to view updated Funeral and Celebration of Life announcements below.

 (Wedding of Michael Cyran and Lillian Jarosz, 1954)

-(Her son Alex asked that this be posted because it has charm and elegance)
+(Silhouette 2014 - her son Alex asked to post this because it has charm and elegance)